Acute promyelocytic leukemia: Prognosis

 Prognosis is generally good relative to other leukemias.
 Because of the acuteness of onset compared to other leukemias, early death is comparatively more common.
-If untreated, it has median survival of less than a month.
+If untreated, it has a median survival of less than a month.
 It has been transformed from a highly fatal disease to a highly curable one.
 The cause of early death is most commonly severe bleeding, often intracranial hemorrhage.
 Early death from hemorrhage occurs in 5–10% of patients in countries with adequate access to healthcare and 20–30% of patients in less developed countries.
 Risk factors for early death due to hemorrhage include delayed diagnosis, late treatment initiation, and high white blood cell count on admission.
 Despite advances in treatment, early death rates have remained relatively constant, as described by several groups including Scott McClellan, Bruno Medeiros, and Ash Alizadeh at Stanford University.

 Relapse rates are extremely low.
 Most deaths following remission are from other causes, such as second malignancies, which in one study occurred in 8% of patients.
 In this study, second malignancies accounted for 41% of deaths, and heart disease, 29%.
 Survival rates were 88% at 6.3 years and 82% at 7.9 years.

-In another study, 10-year survival rate was estimated to be approximately 77%.
+In another study, the 10-year survival rate was estimated to be approximately 77%.